All Episodes

 And then over the weekend, someone by the exact same name sent me an email saying that he's basically reporting me to the Ohio State Medical Board.

-Um, yeah, you're definitely not a naturopath.
+Yeah, you're definitely not a nature path.

 Get out of here.

-And if he is, he's a green one, green allopath thinking he is.
+And if he is, he's a green one, green allopath, thinking he is.

-You know, he graduated from that school in uh Arizona.
+He graduated from that school in Arizona.

 If it's the guy, I looked him up.

-Yeah, how's that working out for him?
+How's that working out for him?

 Yeah, okay.

-Um that's that's pesky.
+That's that's pesky.

-Um allegedly the founding fathers of the green allopathic movement.
+They are the, as far as I'm concerned, allegedly the founding fathers of the green allopathic movement.

-Make sense.
+Makes sense.

 100%.